Silt brush fire kept from spreading to nearby construction business

 The Colorado River Fire District and other responding agencies prevented a brush fire from spreading to an adjacent construction business near Silt on Monday, Chief Leif Sackett said.
 No injuries were reported.

 Firefighters were called at 6 p.m. to River Frontage Road just east of Silt, where grass and sagebrush were enveloped by fire.
-Sackett said conditions were windy, prompting CRFR personeel to create a perimeter and extinguish any remaining hot spots.
+Sackett said conditions were windy, prompting CRFR personell to create a perimeter and extinguish any remaining hot spots.

 “It was in an open field/pasture,” he said.
 “I know it was close to Heyl Construction, so that was a concern.”